Where Are They Now: Kids Sports Movie Edition

 Ironically enough, his start with actor Adam Sandler was the first of three films in which he worked with former Saturday Night Live actors—he played alongside Jon Lovitz in Rat Race and Darrel Hammond in Agent Cody Banks.

-Though Jared looks dimwitted, he stepped out of the acting scene to focus on education, pursuing a career in academic psychology in 2002.
+Though Jared looks dimwitted, he stepped out of the acting scene to focus on education, earning a Ph.D. and going on to become an assistant professor in the Psychiatry and Psychology Department of the SUNY Stony Brook School of Medicine.

 Wendy Peffercorn (Marley Shelton)